Ghasak/nvim-old/README.md

 the `julia` REPL use `]` to access the `Pkg` the package manager of `nvim`.

-## How to capitalize and decapitalize in NeoVim
+## How to capitalize and deCapitalize in NeoVim

 ```shell
 Using the keybinding